Manfred Cuntz

-Manfred Cuntz is a German astrophysicist based in the United States since 1988.
-He is a Distinguished Professor of physics at the University of Texas at Arlington (UTA).
+Manfred Cuntz is a German-American astrophysicist and a Professor Emeritus at the University of Texas at Arlington (UTA).
 His primary research interests include stellar astrophysics, astrobiology, and planetary habitability.
+Formerly, he was also awarded the title of Distinguished Teaching Professor.
 In 2023, he became a fellow with the Committee for Skeptical Inquiry.

 Early life and education

 Manfred Cuntz was born on April 21, 1958, in Landau in der Pfalz in Rhineland-Palatinate, Germany.
 He was the first-born son of Gerhard Hermann Cuntz and Irene Emma Cuntz (née Messerschmitt) and was raised in Bornheim.
 His family's business was in viticulture and livestock agriculture.
 As the eldest son, Cuntz would have inherited the farm.
 Early on, however, his family deemed him unsuitable for farm work and, instead, had him focus on his education.

 Cuntz attended secondary school at the Eduard-Spranger Gymnasium in Landau, from which he graduated with the Abitur.
 Even though he was a dedicated student, especially in mathematics and the natural sciences, academic success did not come easily to Cuntz in all subjects.
 In fact, he had to repeat the eighth grade.
 After that, however, he became a top student, especially in the last years of secondary school when he was able to focus on the subjects of mathematics, chemistry, and social studies.

 Cuntz went on to study physics and astronomy at the University of Heidelberg, Germany.
 There, he earned a Diplom (equivalent to having earned both a U.S. bachelor's and master's degrees) in Physics in 1985.
 He earned his PhD (Dr. rer. nat.) in Astronomy from the same university in 1988 with a dissertation on stellar atmospheric heating and stellar winds, titled Generation of Extended Chromospheres and Mass Loss of Late-Type Giant Stars due to Acoustic Shock Waves.